Tea: Tea culture

 In Burma (Myanmar), tea is consumed not only as hot drinks, but also as sweet tea and green tea known locally as laphet-yay and laphet-yay-gyan, respectively.
-Pickled tea leaves, known locally as lahpet, are also a national delicacy.
+Pickled tea leaves, known locally as lahpet, are a national delicacy.
 Pickled tea is usually eaten with roasted sesame seeds, crispy fried beans, roasted peanuts and fried garlic chips.

 In Mali, gunpowder tea is served in series of three, starting with the highest oxidisation or strongest, unsweetened tea, locally referred to as "strong like death", followed by a second serving, where the same tea leaves are boiled again with some sugar added ("pleasant as life"), and a third one, where the same tea leaves are boiled for the third time with yet more sugar added ("sweet as love").
 Green tea is the central ingredient of a distinctly Malian custom, the "Grin", an informal social gathering that cuts across social and economic lines, starting in front of family compound gates in the afternoons and extending late into the night, and is widely popular in Bamako and other large urban areas.

 In the United States, 80% of tea is consumed as iced tea.
-Sweet tea is native to the southeastern U.S. and is iconic in its cuisine.
+Sweet tea is native to the southeastern U.S. and is iconic in its cuisine due to its refreshing temperature and large amount of sweetener.

 Economics

+Producers and consumers

 Tea is the most popular manufactured drink consumed in the world, equaling all others – including coffee, soft drinks, and alcohol – combined.
 Most tea consumed outside East Asia is produced on large plantations in the hilly regions of India and Sri Lanka and is destined to be sold to large businesses.
 Opposite this large-scale industrial production are many small "gardens," sometimes minuscule plantations, that produce highly sought-after teas prized by gourmets.
 These teas are both rare and expensive and can be compared to some of the most expensive wines in this respect.

 India is the world's largest tea-drinking nation, although the per capita consumption of tea remains a modest 750 g per person every year.
 Turkey, with 2.5 kg of tea consumed per person per year, is the world's greatest per capita consumer.